jakob-jonnerby/network-R0/README.md

 0. Initialise: count = 0
 1. Pick one node uniformly at random
 2. Pick one neighbour to this node uniformly at random and infect (= Patient zero)
-4. While Patient zero is infected do
+4. For Patient zero is infected do
 5. For each node in the network do
 6. If node is infected do:
 7. Recover with probability beta